rawitat/gtypist_lessons/programming_quotes.typ

 *:FUNNY
 B:Funny but True about Programmers

+*:FUNNY_1
 I:Rick Cook, The Wizardry Compiled
-S:Programming today is a race between software engineers striving to :build bigger and better idiot-proof programs, and the Universe trying :to produce bigger and better idiots.
+S:Programming today is a race between software engineers striving to build :bigger and better idiot-proof programs, and the Universe trying to produce :bigger and better idiots.
 So far, the Universe is winning.

+*:FUNNY_2
 I:Larry Wall
 S:Most of you are familiar with the virtues of a programmer.
  :There are three, of course: laziness, impatience, and hubris.

+*:FUNNY_3
 I:Seymour Cray
-S:The trouble with programmers is that you can never tell what :a programmer is doing until it's too late.
+S:The trouble with programmers is that you can never tell what a programmer :is doing until it's too late.

+*:FUNNY_4
 I:Larry Niven
 S:That's the thing about people who think they hate computers.
  :What they really hate is lousy programmers.

+*:FUNNY_5
 I:Bill Bryson
 S:For a long time it puzzled me how something so expensive, so leading edge, :could be so useless.
 And then it occurred to me that a computer is a stupid :machine with the ability to do incredibly smart things, while computer :programmers are smart people with ability to do incredibly stupid things.
  :They are, in short, a perfect match.

+*:FUNNY_6
 I:Peter Seebach
 S:A hacker on a roll may be able to produce - in a period of a few months - :something that a small development group (say 7-8 people) would have a hard :time getting together over a year.
 IBM used to report that certain :programmers might be as much as 100 times as productive as other workers, :or more.

+*:FUNNY_7
 I:Randall E. Stross
 S:The best programmers are not marginally better than merely good ones.
  :They are an order-of-magnitude better, measured by whatever standard:
  :conceptual creativity, speed, ingenuity of design, or problem-solving ability.

+*:FUNNY_8
 I:Bill Gates
-S:A great lathe operator commands several times the wage of an average :lathe operator, but a great writer of software code is worth 10,000 times :the price of an average software writer.
+S:A great lathe operator commands several times the wage of an average lathe :operator, but a great writer of software code is worth 10,000 times the price :of an average software writer.

+*:FUNNY_9
 I:Mosher's Law of Software Engineering
 S:Don't worry if it doesn't work right.
-If everything did, you'd be :out of a job.
+ :If everything did, you'd be out of a job.

+*:FUNNY_10
 I:Bill Gates
 S:Measuring programming progress by lines of code is like measuring aircraft :building progress by weight.

+*:FUNNY_11
 I:George Carrette
 S:First learn computer science and all the theory.
-Next develop a programming :style.
-Then forget all that and just hack.
+ :Next develop a programming style.
+ :Then forget all that and just hack.

+*:FUNNY_12
 I:John Johnson
 S:First, solve the problem.
 Then, write the code.

+*:FUNNY_13
 I:Larry Flon
 S:There is no programming language - no matter how structured - that will :prevent programmers from making bad programs.

+*:FUNNY_14
 I:Richard Pattis
 S:When debugging, novices insert corrective code; experts remove defective code.

+*:FUNNY_15
 I:Kent Beck
 S:Optimism is an occupational hazard of programming; feedback is the treatment.

+*:FUNNY_16
 I:Oktal
 S:I think Microsoft named .Net so it wouldn't show up in a Unix directory listing.

+*:FUNNY_17
 I:Jessica Gaston
 S:One man's crappy software is another man's full-time job.

+*:FUNNY_18
 I:Anonymous
 S:It's not a bug -- it's an undocumented feature.

+*:FUNNY_19
 I:Doug Linder
 S:A good programmer is someone who always looks both ways before crossing :one-way street.

+*:FUNNY_20
 I:Anonymous
 S:Why do programmers prefer dark mode?
  :Cause light attracts bugs.

+*:FUNNY_21
 I:Jerry Ogdin
 S:A debugged program is one for which you have not yet found the conditions :that make it fail.

+*:FUNNY_22
 I:Anonymous
-S:Debugging is being a detective in a crime story where you are also the murderer.
+S:Debugging is being a detective in a crime story :where you are also the murderer.

+*:FUNNY_23
 I:Anonymous
 S:99 little bugs in the code.
  :99 little bugs in the code.
  :Take one down, patch it around.
  :127 little bugs in the code...

+*:FUNNY_24
 I:Bill Pfeifer
 S:If it works, leave it alone -- there's no need to understand it.
  :It it fails, try to fix it -- there's no time to understand it.

+*:FUNNY_25
 I:Christopher Thompson
 S:Sometimes it pays to stay in bed on Monday, rather than spending the rest :of the week debugging Monday's code.

+*:FUNNY_26
 I:Anonymous
 S:My software never has bugs.
 It just develops random features.

+*:FUNNY_27
 I:Anonymous
 S:The only difference between a bug and a feature is the documentation.

+*:FUNNY_28
 I:Anonymous
 S:Assumption is the mother of all fuckups.